pelavarre/byobash/ReadMore.md

 Do you get it?
 Do you grok it?

+Are our words coherent enough that you get it, focused well enough, ordered well enough, that you get it in a hurry?

+If not, please tell us - we can make it better

-Tell us me got it?
+If yes, please tell me you get it?
 So far, besides me, i've found one friend who gets it enough to retweet it, back on 14/June/2022

 How about we get things going now, passing the word out and out so more people come meet with their chance of mercy, lost and buried inside their Sh Terminals across all these last fifty years?